Medal of Honor Award

 - significant contribution to the advancement or improvement of the justice system or the betterment of the legal profession in New Jersey

 - professional excellence as demonstrated by accomplishments in the law; or service to the profession and the community during their careers.

 “Susan Feeney and Judge John Keefe are most deserving of the Medal of Honor.
-They have demonstrated a dedication and commitment to the highest standards of excellence throughout their distinguished careers,” said Norberto A. Garcia, president of the NJSBF, the charitable and educational wing of the New Jersey State Bar Association (NJSBA).
+They have demonstrated a dedication and commitment to the highest standards of excellence throughout their distinguished careers,” said Norberto A. Garcia, president of the NJSBF at the time.

 “I am deeply honored to receive the Medal of Honor from the Foundation.
 Throughout my career, it was important to me to find the time to give back professionally and personally.
 Being involved in the State Bar, mentoring women and being part of so many pro bono organizations has been my way of doing that and I am truly humbled to be recognized by the Foundation for my work,” said Feeney, a partner in the Tax and Employee Benefits group at McCarter & English in Newark.

 A dedicated and accomplished attorney, she forged significant new tax law, published numerous articles and lectured extensively about taxes.